Parinari costata

-Parinari costata is a species of plant in the family Chrysobalanaceae found in Indonesia, Malaysia, the Philippines, and Singapore.
-Besides those countries it can also be found in Thailand and on the islands such as Sumatra and Borneo.
+Parinari costata is a species of flowering plant in the family Chrysobalanaceae.
+It is a tree native to Borneo, Sumatra, Peninsular Malaysia, Singapore, Myanmar, and the Philippines.
 It is 70 m tall and 117 cm wide.
 It stipules are 5 mm in length while the flowers are circa 4 mm in diameter with the fruits being circa 30 mm.

 Ecology

-It grows on the altitude of 1.400 m in swamps, sub-montane forests, and on hillsides and ridges.
+It grows on the elevation of 1.400 m in swamps, sub-montane forests, and on hillsides and ridges.